sprout-uci/garota/README.md

 		sudo make install

 ## Building GAROTA Software
-To generate the Microcontroller program memory configuration containing VRASED trusted software (SW-Att) and sample applications we are going to use the Makefile inside the scripts directory:
+To generate the Microcontroller program memory configuration containing the compiled applications we are going to use the Makefile inside the scripts directory:

         cd scripts

-This repository accompanies 4 test-cases: simple_app, violation_forge_ER, violation_forge_OR, violation_forge_META.
-(See [Description of Provided test-cases] for details on each test-case)
-These test-cases correspond to one successfull proof of execution (PoX) and 3 cases where PoX fails due to a violation that could be used to attack the correctness of the execution.
+This repository accompanies 3 test-cases: gpio, uart, timer.
 To build GAROTA for a specific test-case run:

         make "name of test-case"